This article was updated on September 1st, 2022

 Disclaimer: This content is not a substitute for veterinary care.
 Always consult with your vet for health decisions.
 Learn more.

-Many conditions can cause dry coughing in dogs.
+Many medical conditions can cause dry coughing in dogs.
 To learn more, read our article about Senior Dog Coughing.
-Make sure to also meet with your veterinarian to get a full medical exam for your dog: If left untreated, many conditions will worsen and may even become life-threatening.
+You should also make sure to meet with your veterinarian to get help quickly: early intervention is key in these instances.
+If your senior dog begins coughing, they need to be seen by their veterinarian as soon as possible.

-Let’s now review several ways to give your coughing dog some relief at home.
+Let’s now review several ways to give your dog some relief at home.

-How To Help a Senior Coughing Dog at Home
+How To Help a Coughing Dog at Home

-If your old dog is coughing and showing other signs of illness, they need to be seen by your veterinarian.
+If your dog is coughing, they need to be seen by your veterinarian.
+There are many causes of dog coughs, and the treatments are varied.
 If left untreated, many conditions will worsen and may become life-threatening.
-The sooner your dog is seen and treated by a veterinarian, the sooner they will be feeling better.
+The sooner your dog is seen and treated, the sooner they will be feeling better!

 8 Best Home Remedies To Help Your Coughing Dog